-HAZARD IDENTIFICATION.
-RISK ASSESSMENT. & INCIDENT INVESTIGATION
+HAZARD IDENTIFICATION, RISK ASSESSMENT, & INCIDENT INVESTIGATION

-Each Sensient facility is responsible for conducting risk assessments of the processes carried out at the facility to identify potential hazards and make sure that proper work procedures, administrative controls, engineering controls, and personal protective equipment are provided, as necessary.
+Each Sensient facility is responsible for conducting risk assessments of the processes carried out at the facility to identify potential hazards and make sure that proper work procedures, administrative controls, engineering controls, and personal protective equipment are provided, as necessary, and facilities are internally audited against these and other requirements.

 As outlined in our EHS Policy, our Code of Conduct requires our employees to communicate potential safety and environmental risks to management.
 All employees are trained on the available procedures to report such risks or occurrences, including in-person reporting to a manager or Human Resources or anonymous reporting to a dedicated email address, hotline, or online form within Sensient's intranet.
+Our Code of Conduct strictly prohibits retaliation against any employee who in good faith reports a potential violation of regulation, law, or the Code; this includes safety concerns.

 Sensient has an internal reporting requirement for work-related injuries and other safety incidents at our facilities to make sure that Company management are timely made aware of incidents.
-This includes a requirement to conduct a root cause investigation and identify preventive and corrective actions to prevent a recurrence.
+This includes a requirement for management to conduct a root cause investigation and identify preventive and corrective actions to prevent a recurrence.
 Learnings are shared with other Sensient facilities in the spirit of continuous improvement.